celery/celery/docs/userguide/tasks.rst

     methods that have been registered with
     :mod:`carrot.serialization.registry`.

-    Please see :doc:`userguide/executing` for more information.
+    Please see :doc:`executing` for more information.

 Message and routing options
 ---------------------------